jackpal/aocllmtest/testgen_prompt.md

 OK, your job is:

+Design a sqlite database schema for storing the overall progress of the process and the experiment results.

+Write four Python programs that communicate through a shared sqlite database:

-Write a python program to test how well the different models from the different model families can solve Advent of Code puzzles.
+1. An experiment runner that incrementally runs experiments to build up the experiment database that says how well the different models from the different model families can solve Advent of Code puzzles.

 It takes a long time to run all the tests, and the program may be killed and restarted during the testing process.
-Use a SQL database to keep track of the progress.
+Use a SQLite database to keep track of the progress.

+2. A web server that provides a nice UI for viewing the experiment database.
+Use the Flask web server library.
+Allow the web server port to be optionally specified from the command line.

+3. A database manager app that can display the current database status and has command line arguments for deleting experiment records that match certain facts such as experiment id, mode_family, year, and so on.

+3. A report generator that can display markdown and csv reports, and has command lines for controlling which reports are generated.

 Provide a way of querying the database to tell the current status of the testing run, and for summarizing the results of the experiments.

+Hints for the database

+Puzzles are uniquely identified by the tuple year,day,part.

+Puzzle experiment records are uniquely identified by model_family, model, tuple year, day, part.
+Only keep a record of one experiment for each tuple of model_family, model, tuple year, day, part.
+If a experiment fails due to an error or a timeout, or a quota exhaustion, you can try again.
+Once an experiment has generated an answer, even if the answer is wrong, do not try that experiment again.

+Use unique constraints to prevent duplicate experiment entries.

+Hints for the experiment runner

+Test the puzzles in order of descending year.
+Within a year, test in order of increasing day.
+For a given year and day, test part 1 first before testing part 2.

+For a given puzzle,  test all the models from all the model_families before moving on to the next puzzle.

+Initially use a short timeout value (say 10 seconds).
+For problems that timeout with the short value, try regenerating the prompt with previous_attempt_timed_out:True.
+If that still times out, try using longer timeout values (100 seconds, and finally 1000 seconds.)

+If a given call to generate_program fails with a ‘quota’ error, remember that fact, and don’t try to generate_program for the same model_family for 1 hour.
+You can generate for other model families if there are any other model families that are not also waiting for their 1 hour timeout to expire.

+If there is nothing to do (due to not have any more puzzles to solve, or to all model family quotas being exhausted), the test engine should sleep until it is likely that there is something to do.

+Hints for the report generator

-Some interesting queries are:
+The program will generate command-line and web-based reports.
+Some  interesting reports are:

+What is the test engine currently doing.
+(Which puzzle is being tested, or is it waiting for a model family quota timeout, and if so, how much time until the timeout is over.)

 How many experiments have been run so far, and how many more experiments are there?